Zuruuh/react-calendar/docs/index.md

     details: Usable with your favorite react runtimes, including react-native
     icon: 📱
   - title: Customizable
-    details: Powerful api with total control over your date and component behavior
+    details: Powerful api with total control over your data and component behavior
     icon: ✍️
   - title: Lightweight
     details: Only depends on react and dayjs, weights around ~10kb after gzip